kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

     * `off`: Don't request client certificates and don't do client certificate verification.
     * `optional`: Do optional client certificate validation against the CAs from `auth-tls-secret`.
 The request fails with status code 400 (Bad Request) when a certificate is provided that is not signed by the CA. When no or an otherwise invalid certificate is provided, the request does not fail, but instead the verification result is sent to the upstream service.
     * `optional_no_ca`: Do optional client certificate validation, but do not fail the request when the client certificate is not signed by the CAs from `auth-tls-secret`.
 Certificate verification result is sent to the upstream service.
+* `nginx.ingress.kubernetes.io/send-client-ca`: In case `nginx.ingress.kubernetes.io/auth-tls-verify-client` is set to `optional-no-ca` you can put this variable to `false` and it will not send a list of ca to the client during the handshake.
+By default it is set to `true`
 * `nginx.ingress.kubernetes.io/auth-tls-error-page`: The URL/Page that user should be redirected in case of a Certificate Authentication Error
 * `nginx.ingress.kubernetes.io/auth-tls-pass-certificate-to-upstream`: Indicates if the received certificates should be passed or not to the upstream server in the header `ssl-client-cert`.
 Possible values are "true" or "false" (default).
 * `nginx.ingress.kubernetes.io/auth-tls-match-cn`: Adds a sanity check for the CN of the client certificate that is sent over using a string / regex starting with "CN=", example: `"CN=myvalidclient"`.
 If the certificate CN sent during mTLS does not match your string / regex it will fail with status code 403.
 Another way of using this is by adding multiple options in your regex, example: `"CN=(option1|option2|myvalidclient)"`.
 In this case, as long as one of the options in the brackets matches the certificate CN then you will receive a 200 status code.